openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 * As a middleware product manager, I can observe the trends of a product version over time to estimate the expected value of any customer requested extended life offering.

-* As a product manager in the AI space, I can measure the application platforms/frameworks/languages used in clusters or namespaces running OpenShift AI to understand what users are coding applications in.
+* As a product manager in the AI space, I can measure the application platforms/frameworks/languages used in clusters or namespaces running OpenShift AI to understand what users are coding applications in so we could offer up-to-date images with those libraries and think how about how to support those better.

 * As a middleware product manager, I can track the number of applications built using Quarkus to understand our return on investment from an OpenShift workload perspective.